RomanFihol/Test_Libertex/README.md

 By default, the following TestNG suites are configured:

-• testNG-functional.xml
-• testNG-UI.xml
+• functional_test.xml
-• testNG-Cookies.xml
+• ui_test.xml
-• testNG-TestAge.xml
+• test_age.xml

 You can edit or comment them in the build.gradle file under the test {} block to control which test suites run.